FOR STUDENT FINANCIAL AID RECIPIENTS AT CSCU COMMUNITY COLLEGES

 A student’s financial aid eligibility will be automatically reinstated at such time as the student meets the minimum satisfactory academic progress standard.
 Reinstatement to the financial aid programs may also occur upon a successful appeal by the student (see Appeal Process below).

 Financial Aid Probation

-A student may request consideration for reinstatement to the financial aid programs through the following Appeal Process:
+Students may request consideration for reinstatement to the financial aid programs through the following Appeal Process:

-Should an appeal be approved and the student is not mathematically able to return to satisfactory academic progress at the conclusion of subsequent enrollment period, the Financial Aid Appeals Committee will devise an appropriate academic plan for the upcoming semester with the student.
+Should an appeal be approved and the student is not mathematically able to return to satisfactory academic progress at the conclusion of the subsequent enrollment period, a designated administrator or committee at the attending college will devise an appropriate academic plan for the upcoming semester with the student.
 For example, the terms of an academic plan may be as follows: